RoboJackets/robocup-software/docker/README.md

 ### MacOs

-For MacOs, you will need to install an X server (for example [XQuartz]()) and then you can start up the docker development container by running:
+For MacOs, you will need to install an X server (for example [XQuartz](https://www.xquartz.org/)) and then you can start up the docker development container by running:

 ```bash
 ./docker/docker-build.sh && ./docker/docker-run-mac.sh
 ```

 ### Windows
-For Windows, you will also need to install an X server (for example [VcXsrv]()).
+For Windows, you will also need to install an X server.
 You should also be using WSL with Docker Desktop.
 Then you can start up the docker development container by running:

 ```bash
 .\docker\docker-build.sh && .\docker\docker-run-windows.sh